manuelOrtizH/AnimatedRobot/README.md

 # AnimatedRobot
 Assignment of the subject Computational Graphics.
+Using Unity and C#.